-What is Nixtamal?
+What it is nixtamal

 Nixtamal is an Aztec word to describe corn that has been partially cooked and soaked with calcium hydroxide, otherwise referred to as cal or lime.
-Calcium hydroxide is simply the dust that results from scraping a limestone rock.
+Calcium hydroxide is merely the dust that results from scraping a limestone rock.
 The Aztec would grind corn against the limestone found in the riverbeds, and hence discovered the benefit of the interaction of this natural element with corn.
-The process of nixtamalization was first developed in Mesoamerica where maize was originally cultivated.
+The process of nixtamalization was first discovered in Mesoamerica where maize was originally cultivated.